 HTTP request logging

 HTTP requests to the runtime engine are logged to the runtime-request.log file.
-HTTP requests to the admin console are logged the admin-request.log file.
+HTTP requests to the admin console are logged to the admin-request.log file.

 You can configure the output for these files using the appropriate appender for your desired output in the log4j2.xml file: